 In IT terms, these change-makers can be application developers, infrastructure managers, operations, networks, security, business, even customers of the business services.
 The change management process grows and matures in line with their needs.
 Remember the purpose of ITIL was to align IT services with business needs.
 Think to align the change management service with the needs of the users (service developers).

-This will avoid the trap of a bureaucratic practice that does not deliver on value.
+This new thinking in change management will avoid the trap of a bureaucratic practice that does not deliver on value.

-Please lookout for the second article in this three-part series on ITSM.tools.
+That’s it for new thinking in change management.
+Please look out for the second article in this three-part change management series on ITSM.tools.
 In it, I’ll be covering some of the guiding principles I mentioned above in more detail.
 In the meantime, please express your opinions or ask any questions in the comments section below.